CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 Sites are represented by individual subdirectories under the top level `sites` directory.
 Each `site` under the `sites` directory corresponds to a managed group of machines.

-Each site has _at least_ two documents, the specially named `env.yml` and at least one document describing an inventory of hosts, a cluster.
+Each site requires one file named `env.yml`, all other files will be treated as a cluster definition that describe their host inventory.
 You may use YAML's triple-dash `---` separator to combine multiple inventory documents into one cluster file.

 #### Clusters

 The hosts can be grouped into multiple logical `clusters` in a `site`.
-Clusters are represented by individual yaml files under a site (conventional they are prefixed with `cluster-` in the file name (example: `cluster-a.yml`).
+Clusters are represented by individual yaml files under a site (by convention these files are prefixed with with `cluster-` in the file name (example: `cluster-prod.yml`).

 ```